hadoatlanta/hadoatlanta.github.io/content/hvac/gas-furnace/Installation/_index.md

 1. AC and Coil
    - Calling Service for Cooling
-     - Connect Red wire to Yellow and Green wire.
+     - Connect Red wire to Yellow wire.
    - Calling Service for Heating
      - Connect Red wire to White wire
    - Calling Service for Fan Only